The Ultimate List of Dr. Seuss Activities for Dr. Seuss Day!

 Green Eggs and Ham Cupcakes

 Now these are some green eggs that your kids will definitely want to eat!
-These Green Eggs and Ham inspired cupcakes have whimsical white chocolate toppers that look exactly like the green eggs in the story!
+These Green Eggs and Ham-inspired cupcakes have whimsical white chocolate toppers that look exactly like the green eggs in the story!
 Bake and eat them together in celebration of Dr. Seuss Day!

 This book is about how important it is to care about others even (and especially) when it’s easier not to.
 Here are some wonderful crafts to go along with your reading of Horton Hears a Who!

-Create your Own Horton from Horton Hears a Who
+Create your Own Horton

 Handprint Horton Elephant Craft